310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 From the moment I was born to the day I die—I will always, *always* just be the son of a greengrocer!

-Yumenosaki—<em>Ryuseitai</em> is a once-in-a-lifetime dream for me!
+Yumenosaki—*Ryuseitai* was a once-in-a-lifetime dream for me!

 But there’s a lot more to life—once I’ve woken up from that dream, I have to keep on living!